-Over the next two decades, Scotland is expected to experience changing demographics, most notably an increase in the ageing population.1 Public Health Scotland's Scottish Burden of Disease (SBoD) study has recently been adapted to forecast how these demographic and population health trends are expected to combine, to anticipate the extent of future public health challenges.
-Initial work focused on the impact of the changing demographic situation only and found that, despite a projected 1.2% decrease in the Scottish population, the combined annual disease burden from all causes of disease and injury is forecast to increase 21% in the next 20 years.2 Absolute increases in annual disease burdens are forecast to be largest for cardiovascular diseases, cancers, and neurological diseases - together accounting for approximately two-thirds of the total increase in forecasted disease burden.
+Scotland is expected to see a rapidly ageing population, within the context of a slight overall decrease in population, over the next two decades.
+Public Health Scotland's Scottish Burden of Disease (SBoD) study has recently been adapted to forecast how these demographic and population health trends are expected to combine, to anticipate the extent of future public health challenges.
+Initial work focused on the impact of the changing demographic situation only and found that, despite a projected 1.2% decrease in the Scottish population, the combined annual disease burden from all causes of disease and injury is forecast to increase 21% in the next 20 years.
+Absolute increases in annual disease burdens are forecast to be largest for cardiovascular diseases, cancers, and neurological diseases - together accounting for approximately two-thirds of the total increase in forecasted disease burden.

 These findings are set alongside the context of a projected reduction in working-age population over that same time period with an old-age dependency ratio projected to increase from 57% in 2022 to 64% in 2042.
 These changes will have important implications for public health and the health and social care system.
 To address these challenges, alongside financial constraints and sustainability, decision makers need to consider both more effective approaches to prevention and different models of care.
-In doing so, alongside demographic change, consideration of epidemiological changes is needed as these have the potential to either ease or add to the pressure within an already stretched system.
+In doing so, alongside demographic change, consideration of epidemiological changes is needed as these have the potential to either ease or add to the pressure within an already stretched system..

-Please note, a version of this 'Scottish Burden of Disease - Future prevalence and burden of tracheal, bronchus, and lung cancer' was published temporarily in error on 27 May 2025 and some figures may have changed following final quality assurance checks.
+Please note, a version of this 'Scottish Burden of Disease - Future prevalence and burden of colorectal cancer' was published temporarily in error on 27 May 2025 and some figures may have changed following final quality assurance checks.